Lighting: Fixtures

 Lighting fixtures come in a wide variety of styles for various functions.
 The most important functions are as a holder for the light source, to provide directed light and to avoid visual glare.
 Some are very plain and functional, while some are pieces of art in themselves.
 Nearly any material can be used, so long as it can tolerate the excess heat and is in keeping with safety codes.
 An important property of light fixtures is the luminous efficacy or wall-plug efficiency, meaning the amount of usable light emanating from the fixture per used energy, usually measured in lumen per watt.
 A fixture using replaceable light sources can also have its efficiency quoted as the percentage of light passed from the "bulb" to the surroundings.
 The more transparent the lighting fixtures are, the higher efficacy.
 Shading the light will normally decrease efficacy but increase the directionality and the visual comfort probability.

 Color temperature for white light sources also affects their use for certain applications.
-The color temperature of a white light source is the temperature in kelvins of a theoretical black body emitter that most closely matches the spectral characteristics of the lamp.
+The color temperature of a white light source is the temperature in kelvins of a theoretical black body emitter that most closely matches the spectral characteristics (spectral power distribution) of the lamp.
 An incandescent bulb has a color temperature around 2800 to 3000 kelvins; daylight is around 6400 kelvins.
 Lower color temperature lamps have relatively more energy in the yellow and red part of the visible spectrum, while high color temperatures correspond to lamps with more of a blue-white appearance.
 For critical inspection or color matching tasks, or for retail displays of food and clothing, the color temperature of the lamps will be selected for the best overall lighting effect.